-Addition of the Diluent: Prepare 1:101 dilution of test samples by adding 5 ml of the sample to 500ml of sample diluent.
+Addition of the Diluent: Prepare 1:101 dilution of test samples and control set by adding 5 ml of the sample to 500ml of Sample Diluent.
 Mix well.

-Addition of the Sera, calibrators and controls: Dispense 100ml of diluted sera and prediluted calibrators and controls into the appropriate wells.
+Addition of the Sera, calibrators and controls: Dispense 100ml of diluted sera, calibrator set and controls into the appropriate wells.
 Tap the holder to remove air bubbles from the liquid and mix well.